Deadline To File Taxes in 2026

 Every person in Canada must file their own income tax and benefit returns each year.
-This year, every Canadian must file and pay their taxes by April 30, 2025.
-If you're self-employed, the deadline is June 15.
+This year, every Canadian must file and pay their taxes by April 30, 2026.
+The filing deadline for self-employed taxes is June 15, in order to avoid penalties.
+Whether you’re one business day late, or a month late.

 When To Expect Your Tax Refund